Money-Burned/mb-dotnet-winapp/README.md

 This repository is one of several reference implementations of the application "Money Burned" to illustrate the use of a particular development technology/platform.
 To learn more about it, check out the [organization profile](https://github.com/Money-Burned).

-This [.NET](https://dotnet.microsoft.com/en-us/learn/dotnet/what-is-dotnet) (pronounced "Dotnet") based application shows how to implement the [requirements](https://github.com/Money-Burned/.github/blob/main/doc/requirements.md) with a simple graphical user interface for current Microsoft Windows operating systems using the native .NET [frontend framework WinForms](https://en.wikipedia.org/wiki/Windows_Forms).
+The [.NET](https://dotnet.microsoft.com/en-us/learn/dotnet/what-is-dotnet) (pronounced "Dotnet") based application shows how to implement the minimum set of [requirements](https://github.com/Money-Burned/.github/blob/main/doc/requirements.md) with a simple graphical user interface for current Microsoft Windows operating systems using the native .NET [frontend framework WinForms](https://en.wikipedia.org/wiki/Windows_Forms).

 ![Two windows of the same Windows app at different stages of processing, calculated for four resources](./res/mb-dotnet-winapp.png)
+---

+**A small note:** Your are on the [implementation branch here, which contains the **minimum requirements**](https://github.com/Money-Burned/mb-dotnet-winapp/tree/main-min).
+For the application to work properly, you must use the `-min` branch in the dependent library project!
+For more information see the [development approach documentation at section _Requirements_](./doc/dev-approach.md#requirements).

 ## Quick facts